Get immigration help you can trust.

 Advertisement

-Most of Canada’s economic immigration programs, including the Express Entry-aligned programs, use the National Occupational Classification (NOC) system to assess work experience, job offers, and employment requirements.
+Canada's immigration programs, like Express Entry, use the NOC system to evaluate work experience, job offers, and employment criteria.

 Overview: The National Occupational Classification System